How to make a professional email footer: Best practices & examples

 10. The holiday email footer

-How to create an email footer for your business
+How to create a professional email footer for your business

 1. Define the purpose